John Teeling: Early life and education

-John James Teeling was born in January 1946, the eldest of the four children of James "Jimmy" B. Teeling (died 1960) and Emma "Emily" Teeling (née Kinsella, died 2005) of Hollybrook Road, Clontarf, an affluent northern suburb of Dublin, where he grew up.
+John James Teeling was born in January 1946, the eldest of the four children of James "Jimmy" B. Teeling (died 1960) and Emma "Emily" Teeling (née Kinsella, died 2005) of Hollybrook Road in Clontarf, a suburb of Dublin, where he grew up.
 His father was a Royal Liver Assurance agent, and Teeling has said that his family were neither rich nor poor, but were the first on their street to buy a television and a car.
 His father also ran a small legal money-lending business, and John Teeling helped with this from the age of 12.
-With his father dying suddenly at home when John was 14, his mother assumed management of the money-lending business, with John taking certain responsibilities within it while also working as a van boy for 1.50 pounds a week, and completing school at St Joseph's CBS, Fairview.
+With his father dying suddenly at home when John was 14, his mother assumed management of the money-lending business, with John taking certain responsibilities within it while also working as a van boy for IR£1.50 a week, and completing school at St Joseph's CBS, Fairview.

 After school, Teeling secured a job in the Irish Electricity Supply Board (ESB) but he did not feel he fitted the organisation and instead won and took up a Dublin Corporation scholarship to University College Dublin (UCD), where he qualified with a Bachelors of Commerce, and then a Masters in Economic Science.
 After graduation from UCD, he secured further scholarship funding, from the Friendly Sons of St. Patrick, to attend the Wharton School of the University of Pennsylvania, where he took an MBA.
 In 1970, again securing scholarship support, this time from the Ford Foundation, he began to attend Harvard University, where, having studied the collapse of the Irish whiskey industry from accounting for 60% of world whiskey sales to holding a market share of under 2%, he completed a Doctorate in Business Studies in 1975.
 From an early stage he also performed private share dealings based on the Benjamin Graham model, over the early 1970s making what was described as a "small fortune", and continuing with significant share dealing until the mid-1980s.

 Career

 Academia

-Teeling accepted a lecturing post at UCD in 1969, at 19 pounds a week.
+Teeling accepted a lecturing post at UCD in 1969, at IR£19 a week.
 He taught at the university, in areas including Commerce and Business Administration, until 1988, when the demands of his business interests intervened.
 During this period he also authored or co-authored a number of educational works.